kazeburo/mackerel-plugin-axslog/README.md

 # mackerel-plugin-axslog

-mackerel-plugin-axslog alternative.
+mackerel-plugin-accesslog alternative.
 This allow to change response time and status label in log.
 And also support JSON and LTSV formated log.